 Remember Why You Did It in the First Place

 Writing this piece has allowed me to think through the highs and lows of the past few months and go some way to coming to peace with it.
 It's helped calm the fretting and reminded me that for all the angst, writing can be a solace.
 To create something that didn't exist before you sat down with your notebook or laptop and to share it with just one other person is one of the bravest, most generous things you can do.
 So keep on doing it, published or not!

-Published by Rymour Books, The Knitting Station is available now(this will open in a new window).
+Published by Rymour Books, The Knitting Station is available now.